alekswael/DAB/README.md

     bash predict_masks.sh
     ```

+    You can add the `--cloud` flag when running `gemma_predict.py` in `predict_masks.sh` if you want to run Gemma through Google's API - make sure to set the `GOOGLE_API_KEY` environment variable in a `.env` file.

+    **Instruction-tuned models from 🤗 Hugging Face**

-    There is also support for generating masks by prompting an instruction-tuned model hosted on 🤗 HuggingFace.
-To do this, you can run the `hf_pipeline_predict.py` script and specify the model_name:
+    There is also support for generating masks by prompting an instruction-tuned model hosted on 🤗 Hugging Face.
+To do this, you can run the `hf_pipeline_predict.py` script and specify the `--model_name` flag:

     ```bash
     python3 src/predict/hf_pipeline_predict.py \
       --data_path "./data/annotations_15_04_2025.json" \
-      --save_path "./output/predictions/" \
+      --save_path "./output/predictions/gemma_3_1b_it_predictions.json" \
-      --model_name "google/gemma-3-4b-it"
+      --model_name "google/gemma-3-1b-it"
     ```

-    To use this project, you must be authenticated with the Hugging Face Hub.
-Please ensure you have a Hugging Face account and an access token.
-You can log in by running `huggingface-cli login` and following the instructions (see this site for help).
-You can view/change the instruction prompt in the `hf_pipeline_predict.py` script.
+    You can view/change the instruction prompt in the `hf_pipeline_instruction_prompt.txt` file (this prompt is also used when prompting *google/gemma-3-12b-it*).

+    🕵️ **Other anonymization models**

-    ***NOTE:*** *If you want to generate predictions with a different model, make sure to save the output with the correct formatting.
-See the model prediction JSON reference in the [formatting reference](annotation/JSON_format_reference.md) for more information.*
+    If you want to generate predictions with a different model, make sure to save the output with the correct formatting.
+See the model prediction JSON reference in the [formatting reference](annotation/JSON_format_reference.md) for more information.

 2. 📋️ **Model evaluation**